bucephal/Haskell-From-Basics-to-Parallelism/index.md

+---
+layout: post
+title: "Basic Introduction to Haskell"
+date: 2023-04-30
+Categories: Haskell Functional-Programming
+Categories: Haskell Functional-Programming Haskell-learning
+---

 _Learning Haskell: Languaage basic, Type system, Class Types, From functor to Monad, Parallelism for free._

-This blog will introduce Haskell from FP basic features to recursivity, laziness, and type system.
-From the type system we'll introduce class types, which will allow us to cover the very important types from functors and applicatives to monads, i.e. contexts with a state.
-We can then tackle parallelism and determine how easy and automatic it should be with the purity of Haskell.
-We'll determine whether the promises of purity are met by how easy it is to parallelize the programming.
-To this end, a number of experiments will be carried out.
+This blog introducse Haskell from FP basic features from recursivity, to laziness, and type system.

+Class types will follow.
+This will allow us to begin with the introduction of the very important functors, applicatives and monads.
+We'll see how Haskell uses them to cleanly separate pure FP from stateful contexts and IO.
+Finally, we will look at parallelism in Haskell.
+We hope to evaluate Haskell's promises of purity by how easy it is to parallelize programming.
+To this end, several experiments will be conducted.

 To learn Haskell basic principles, we'll follow these textbooks: